camper2018/my-cook-bot/README.md

 *** cook-bot ***

-A full stack app that serves a list of variable number of food dish names as per request,from the database (i.e grocery list for a day or a week or a month) and generates a combined grocery list from their ingredients.
+A full stack app that provides a user interface to store recipes in database that can be retrieved back, edited or deleted.

-A client can add or remove dish items and their ingredients from food list before printing grocery list.
+It also allows user to choose food dishes from those recipes and create a groery list out of their ingredients.

-A client can also categorize grocery ingredients before printing A client can also perform CRUD operations on the database to maintain dish items as per need.
+User can also add more items to the final grocery list and organize the list by choosing from the categories provided.